(Updated May 17, 2018)

-If you have a blowout, hold the handle grips firmly, and concentrate on steering and maintaining a straight course.
+- If you have a blowout, hold the handle grips firmly, and concentrate on steering and maintaining a straight course.
 If the front tire blows, shift your weight as far back as you can.
 If the rear tire blows, do not shift your weight.
 Do not use either brake.
 Slowly close the throttle and coast.
 When your moped is going slowly and it is safe, edge to the side of the road and stop.

-If you have a mechanical breakdown, get off the road.
+- If you have a mechanical breakdown, get off the road.
 When walking your moped, stay on the right shoulder with your moped between you and passing traffic.

 Remember ...
-Never drink alcohol or use other
+NEVER drink alcohol or

-drugs before riding a moped!
+use drugs before riding a moped!

 For Your Protection ...
-Always wear an approved safety helmet!
+ALWAYS wear an approved safety helmet!